apereo/cas/docs/cas-server-documentation/installation/Configuring-Authentication-Components.md

 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

+### Authentication Sequence

+At runtime, CAS maintains a collection of authentication handlers/strategies that typically execute one after another.
+Each CAS module that presents a form of authentication strategy will simply insert itself into this collection at bootstrap time.
+At the end of this process, the result of all authentication transactions is collected and optionally processed by an authentication policy where success/failure of certain strategies/sources may be taken into account to fully satisfy the authentication requirements.
+The collection of authentication handlers tries to preserve order in a rather more deterministic way.
+The idea is that adopters can assign an `order` value to an authentication handler thereby explicitly positioning it in the collection and controlling its execution sequence.

 ## Authentication Handlers

 There are a variety of authentication handlers and schemes supported by CAS.
 Use the menu to navigate around the site and choose.